-At the AVI Annual Meeting, four (4) directors will be elected, each for a two-year term.
+At the Annual Meeting, four (4) directors will be elected, each for a two-year term.
 Unless otherwise specified on the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election as directors of the persons named below as nominees.
 The Board of Directors believes that the nominees will stand for election and will serve if elected as directors.
-However, if any of the persons nominated by the Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person as the Board of Directors may recommend.
+However, if any of the persons nominated by the Board of Directors fails to stand for election or is unable to accept election, the persons named in the enclosed proxy form will vote in their discretion upon such matters.

-Under AVI's bylaws, the directors are divided into two groups with Group I consisting of four (4) directors and Group II consisting of four (4) directors.
+Under AVI's bylaws, the directors are divided into two groups, with Group I consisting of four (4) directors and Group II consisting of four (4) directors.
 The term of office of one group of directors expires in each year, and their successors are elected for terms of two years and until their successors are elected and qualified.
 There is no cumulative voting for election of directors.

 INFORMATION AS TO NOMINEES AND CONTINUING DIRECTORS.
-The following table sets forth the names of the Board of Director's nominees for election as a Group I director and those directors who will continue to serve after the AVI Annual Meeting.
-Also set forth is certain other information with respect to each such person's age at March 11, 2004, the periods during which he has served as a director of AVI and positions currently held with AVI.
+The following table sets forth the names of the Board of Director's nominees for election as a Group II director and those directors who will continue to serve after the Annual Meeting.
+Also set forth is certain other information with respect to each such person's age at March 18, 2005, the periods during which he has served as a director of AVI and positions currently held with AVI.
+Each nominee was selected by the Nominating Committee in accordance with its stated procedures and policies.